junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

- Often comes in: 25 mg tablets
-Persons with tuberculosis being treated with isoniazid sometimes develop a lack of vitamin B6.

-To prevent this, 25 mg of vitamin B6 (pyridoxine) may be taken daily while taking isoniazid.

-Or the vitamin can be given only to persons who develop problems because of its lack.

-Signs include pain or tingling in the hands or feet, muscle twitching, nervousness, and being unable to sleep.

-Dosage of vitamin B6—if problems develop while taking isoniazid:

-- adults: take 50 mg (2 tablets), 3 times a day.

-- children over 2 months old: give 10 to 25 mg, 3 times a day.

-- newborns to 2 months old: give 10 mg once a day.

-## FAMILY PLANNING METHODS

 ### ORAL CONTRACEPTIVES (BIRTH CONTROL PILLS)

 Information about the use, risks, and precautions for birth control pills can be found on page 289.

 Most birth control pills contain 1 or 2 hormones similar to hormones that a woman’s body normally makes during her menstrual cycle (see pages 245 and 291).